 Jazz in the GDR was diverse, sometimes subversive, often nonconformist and always carried with it the idea of freedom.
 Opposed to it stood the rigid state apparatus, whose cultural authority oscillated between repression, control and appropriation.
 Jazz was at every point in the history of the GDR relevant, present and popular, both socially and artistically, and caused friction between the socialist state and the jazz communities.
 Using theories of cultural transfer the PhD project researches historic interrelations, stylistic aspects and forms of acquirement of jazz.
 On the other, it aims to highlight the means of control of the GDR’s cultural authority and it’s diverse lines of action.
 In a widespread study of the jazz scenes in the cultural region of Thuringia, constituted by many communities and networks of jazz fans and jazz clubs, perspectives of people trying to listen, perform and organise their music living under a dictatorship are viewed from an everyday history approach.

-Since September 2017 Olga Filippenko has been a PhD student and research assistant at the Graduate School.
+From September 2017 to December 2020 Olga Filippenko was a PhD student and research assistant at the Graduate School.
 From 2015 to 2017 Olga Filippenko studied at Novosibirsk State University and graduated with a master’s degree of social and political history of Russia.
 She took part in Prof. Dr Sergei Krasilnikov's scientific seminar with the research topic The deported peasants in Western Siberia: the expulsion, deployment, adaptation in the special settlement in 1930-1936.

 Special settlers in Western Siberia in 1945-1955